High-Dimensional Inference in Bayesian Networks: Proof of Proposition

-Let $\mathcal{G}'$ be the relevant subgraph of a DAG $\mathcal{G}$ w.r.t.\ a set of nodes $e$ and let $p_{\mathcal{G}'}$ and $p_{\mathcal{G}}$ be the respective probability distributions that satisfy the Markov properties.
+We can prove Proposition~\ref{prop:subnet2} starting from Proposition~\ref{prop:subnet}. \begin{proof}[Proof of Proposition~\ref{prop:subnet2}] Let $\mathcal{G}'$ be the relevant subgraph of a DAG $\mathcal{G}$ w.r.t.\ a set of nodes $e$ and let $p_{\mathcal{G}'}$ and $p_{\mathcal{G}}$ be the respective probability distributions that satisfy the Markov properties.
 Let \mbox{$S_{\text{all}}=\{S_1,...,S_N \}$} be the conditionally independent subsets of the relevant subgraph.
-According to Proposition \ref{prop:subnet}, the marginal probability distribution $P(X_e)$ can be calculated as
+According to Proposition~\ref{prop:subnet}, the marginal probability distribution $P(X_e)$ can be calculated as

 where $e_i^{mb}= e \cap \{mb(u): u \in S_i \}$, $mb(u)$ is the Markov blanket of node $u$, $e_i^{ch}= e \cap \{ch(u): u \in S_i \}$ and $e' = e \setminus \{ e_i^{ch} \forall i \}$.

 We can separate the product of the individual calculations of all subgroups ${S_{\text{all}}=S_{\text{exact}}\cup S_{\text{approx}}}$ into their approximate and exact parts.
 Expressing the approximate part as an expectation leads to the proposed equation.